Coronavirus – health and wellbeing

 Coronavirus - health and wellbeing

 Coronavirus is a health issue in itself and is having a knock on effect on mental health and well-being for many children and parents.
-This section also covers what parents need to know about how the health and therapy services their child would normally use are operating during the COVID-19 period.
+This section also covers vaccination and what parents need to know about how the health and therapy services their child would normally use are operating during the Covid-19 period.

 Coronavirus health advice

-Testing for coronavirus has been extended and is now open to anyone who has symptoms, whatever their age.
+Testing for coronavirus is open to anyone who has symptoms, whatever their age and the advice is to get tested as soon as you think you may have symptoms.
+Initial issues with getting hold of home tests or getting a test appointment are much improved now and there are more local testing centres.
 Essential workers (including unpaid carers) can also get a test if they are self-isolating because another member of their household has symptoms.
-Initial issues with getting hold of home tests or getting a test appointment are much improved now and there are more local testing centres.
 Find out more about who is eligible and how to request a test.
+NHS Test and Trace is now offering weekly Covid-19 testing to care home staff, live-in carers and personal assistants of adults (18 and over) who don’t have symptoms or live with someone who has symptoms.
+Find out more here.

 If you need to carry out a test on your child or young person you can watch this video to see how to do it.